 Video: “The Legend of Captain Jack Sparrow” show at Disney’s Hollywood Studios

-UPDATE (11/27/12): Disney has released a behind-the-scenes look at the creation of “The Legend of Captain Jack Sparrow” including interviews with Imagineers and Johnny Depp performing in front of a green screen:
+UPDATE (11/27/12): Disney has released a behind-the-scenes look at the creation of “The Legend of Captain Jack Sparrow,” including interviews with Imagineers and Johnny Depp performing in front of a green screen:

 A group photo also reveals voice actor James Arnold Taylor as part of the crew, who many fans correctly identified as the voice of the new attraction’s disembodied skull:

 When Jack Sparrow moved into the Pirates of the Caribbean ride a few years ago, some sweeping changes were made to the classic attraction.
-One was the removal of the talking skull just before the ride’s big drop, much to many fan’s dismay.
+One was removing the talking skull just before the ride’s big drop, much to many fan’s dismay.
 Fortunately, that skull has returned, more animated than ever, introducing The Legend of Captain Jack Sparrow with those famous words, “Dead men tell no tales,” and subsequently narrating the whole experience.

-Following that introduction room, guests move together in a large group into the main show, which lasts around 10 minutes.
+Following that introduction room, Guests move together in a large group into the main show, which lasts around 10 minutes.
 With waves crashing in the distance in front of a sunset over the open waters, visitors step into a cave lined with seaside skeletons, bottles, and a tattered old pirate ship somewhat resembling the film’s Black Pearl.

 The experience soon begins as the disembodied pirate skull appears, floating in the sky, narrating the adventurous moments that unfold, each representing a memorable part of the Pirates of the Caribbean movie series.

-The skull in the sky makes this an interactive affair, asking guests to unlock a chest with “great power” and do away with the skeletons by reciting, “Send those bones to Davy Jones.”
+The skull in the sky makes this an interactive affair, asking Guests to unlock a chest with “great power” and do away with the skeletons by reciting, “Send those bones to Davy Jones.”

 But Davy Jones hears the call and emerges in the distance with his Flying Dutchman ship, unleashing the Kraken upon all.
 But an eager roar from the crowd does the trick for battling this fearsome beast.

-A contrast to the gruesome growls of the Kraken, the sultry sounds of mermaids are heard in song, beckoning all to join them.
-But their sinister side shines through as the cave fills with water and they begin to swarm.
+A contrast to the gruesome growls of the Kraken, the sultry sounds of mermaids are heard in the song, beckoning all to join them.
+But their sinister side shines through as the cave fills with water, and they begin to swarm.
 A round of feet stomping, prompted by the floating skull, seems to be the response needed to make them swim away.